 Policy Overview

-The RefuelEU Aviation Initiative seeks to boost the supply and demand for sustainable aviation fuels (SAFs) by imposing mandates on fuel suppliers to include SAF in aviation fuel supplied at EU airports, to all international flights.
+The RefuelEU Aviation Initiative seeks to boost the supply and demand for sustainable aviation fuels (SAFs) by imposing increasing mandates on fuel suppliers to include SAF in aviation fuel supplied at EU airports, to all international flights.
 The proposal will also review incrementally increasing sub-mandates of synthetic fuels, such as e-kerosene, to be blended with kerosene jet fuel.
 The policy will also consider the sustainability criteria for feedstock classification as SAF.
 The initiative was proposed in February 2020 by the EU Commission, and a public consultation was launched to gather stakeholder views in March 2020.
+A review of the policy is scheduled to happen in 2027.

 InfluenceMap Query